nazimboudeffa/gfn-faq/README.md

 Yes there is the [official one](http://gfngames.tk) and the [HIDDEN](https://www.reddit.com/r/GeForceNOW/comments/ha3yir/hidden_supported_games/) (*joking only*)

+What is FPS
+---

+think of it like this
+if your hdmi cable can only deliver 60 fps even if your graphics card renders a game at 500 u will only get 60 frames per sec on your screen

 # Troubleshooting your Client

 - [Troubleshooting.
 A General method](TROUBLESHOOTING.md)